wavesjs/wavesjs.github.io/_docs/ui/layer.md

 `.handleSelection(el, e)`

-Defines the logic performed to select an itm when a layer is configured as `selectable`. `el` is set to the clicked DOM element if the element is owned by the component or `null` otherwise.
+Defines the logic performed to select an item when a layer is configured as `selectable`. `el` is set to the clicked DOM element if the element is owned by the component or `null` otherwise.
-Any application logic to handle more complex behavior (keyboard use, etc.) should be done overriding this method.
+_Any application logic to handle more complex behavior (keyboard use, etc.) should be done overriding this method._

 ### #handleDrag {#layer-handleDrag}